Vocast-fr/podcheater/README.md

 ### MAX_NB_ITEMS (optionnal, default = 10)

 Maximum number of items the process should download during a single iteration

+### MODEM_IP (required)

+This is the IP address related to the Huawei modem's API.
+It seems to be `192.168.8.1` in many cases.

+### WIMB_KEY (required)

+API key from WhatIsMyBrowser to get access to specific User-Agent.
+Once logged, get it from [here](https://accounts.whatismybrowser.com/admin/applications/)

 ### MIN_NB_BYTES (required)